 How to Buy: they believe so strongly in keeping things local that they don’t sell through third-party websites, preferring instead to cultivate relationships with brick and mortar shop owners.
 You can also purchase it directly through the Apothecary Muse website for $10 a tube.

 This Canadian company focuses on natural personal care and household products.
 They are Environmental Working Group (EWG) verified and ECOLOGO® certified – not to mention hypoallergenic and cruelty-free.
 Attitude believes strongly in reforestation, so for every product ordered, they plant a tree.
 Their natural deodorants are aluminium free, packaged in biodegradable paper, and come in a variety of scents.

 How to Buy: these zero waste deodorants are available directly through the Attitude website or on Amazon**.
 One tube will cost you between $12 – $16, or you can buy a three-pack for additional savings.

 They’ve made a name for themselves in the natural deodorant market, and now they’re focusing their sights on plastic-free packaging.
 While most of the deodorant still comes in plastic sticks, Native has launched their most popular scents as plastic-free.
 Native donates 1% of the sales of their plastic-free deodorants to environmental nonprofits.
 Their zero waste deodorants come in a nice variety of scents like charcoal, cucumber and mint, or coconut and vanilla (to name a few).

 How to Buy: while you’ll find their plastic packaged deodorant sticks in drug stores across the country, to purchase their zero waste deodorant you’ll have to stick to the Native website for now.
-One tube will set you back $13, or you can subscribe and save.affiliate links: If you buy here, you actively support Utopia.org because we get a small portion of the proceeds.
+One tube will set you back $13, or you can subscribe and save.underlined orange are partially partner links: If you buy here, you actively support Utopia.org, because we will receive a small part of the sales proceeds.
+More info.